salesforce/bazel-vscode-java/docs/troubleshoot.md

 Please attach (or copy/paste) all x3 if you file issues for support.
 (Rename `.log` to e.g. `log.txt` and `client.log.YYYY-MM-DD` to e.g. `client.log.YYYY-MM-DD.json`
 in order to be able to upload as attachment to GitHub issues.)

+The Bazel and JDT Job status is not in these log files, but visible on the _Terminal_ view _Bazel Build Status_ and _Java Build Status_ tabs;
+if in doubt, have a look at that as well (see also [issue #100](https://github.com/salesforce/bazel-vscode-java/issues/100)).

+There is a known limitation during initialization of the Java Language Server.
+While the initialization is ongoing the _Bazel Build Status_ will remain empty.
+It only starts working _after_ initialization completed.
+To work around this limitation you should configure a _static_ port for the extension to use.
+This can be done by adding `-Djava.bazel.staticProcessStreamSocket=22222` to `"java.jdt.ls.vmargs":` option in `.vscode/settings.json`.

 ## Extensions